de1i1ah/Creative-embedded-systems-spring2023-/_posts/2023-03-05-mod1-technical-doc.md

-## This the technical document to supplement Module 1
+# Technical document to supplement Module 1

 For this module we created a generative code installation using an Esp-32.
 The main purpose of this project was to use our creative abilities and techincal skills to express a poem or any text that we felt was important to us.